Nianze/nianze.github.io/content/post/2018-01-16-effective-cpp-checklist.md

 max(++a, b+10);  // a increments once
 ```

-Thus, we may prefer using a regular inline function that provides both predictable behavior and typesafety:
+Thus, we may prefer using a regular inline function that provides both predictable behavior and type-safety:

 ```cpp
 inline int max(int a, int b) { return a > b ? a : b; }
 ```

-However, the above inline function only deals with `int` type.
-Then we just use inline template function, which nicely fixes the problem:
+If you complain that the above inline function only deals with `int` type, then we may just use inline template function, which nicely fixes the problem:

 ```cpp
 template<class T>